GATSY: Graph Attention Network for Music Artist Similarity: Results

-In the following, we describe the procedure to get the $k$-nearest-neighbors from a query artist: \begin{enumerate} \item{Compute the embedding of artists with the complete adjacency matrix and their respective features vectors;} \item{Select the latent vector for the query artist;} \item{Compute its $k$-nearest-neighbors in the embedding and see what artists represent.} \end{enumerate}
+To answer \textbf{RQ5}, we now describe how our method and, in general, the artist similarity task can work as a recommender system.
+To enhance heterogenous recommendations in terms of music genres, in this Section we show some of the results we had from the unsupervised experiments.
+These results also provide a qualitative perspective on how these systems work in practice.\\ \textbf{Recommendation retrieval.} In the following, we describe the procedure to get the $k$-nearest-neighbors from a query artist: \begin{enumerate} \item{Compute the embedding of artists with the complete adjacency matrix and their respective feature vectors;} \item{Select the latent vector for the query artist;} \item{Compute its $k$-nearest-neighbors in the embedding and see what artists represent.} \end{enumerate} In Table \ref{tab:gat} and Table \ref{tab:nograph}, we report some of the recommendations obtained through this procedure.
+These are obtained using the reduced dataset. \\